tflori/riki-community/resources/views/pages/home.md

 # About this framework

+The concept of riki-framework is to write frameworkless.
+The framework is just providing some very basics that you need in every application.
+Frameworkless development sounds in the first place like a lot of more work to do.
+But in fact it is just more factories for the libraries you need.

+These factories could be added to the framework itself but it would make it too specific.
+Then we just had more dependencies to other libraries that you might not need or want to use other libraries.

-The ríki framework is a micro framework.
+Ríki-framework is a micro framework.
 At the moment I'm writing this it contains only five classes (four of them are abstract and one is an exception).
 Also it has only two dependencies: `symfony/dotenv` for reading a `.env` file with custom configuration for an instance and `tflori/dependency-injector` as a lightweight dependency injection system with PSR-11 compatibility.